 The goal of my service is to help you increase your direction and purpose in life.
-I do this by helping you to build a vision based on your strengths and values, and helping you draw on those to move forward.
-My way of working is defined by what best achieves those goals.
-I wrote here about my work, and today I offer a more technical break-down.
-I described how I came to counselling and later coaching from a background in philosophy here, and today I distinguish what I do from other forms of counselling and from psychology, and then set out in positive terms what I actually do.
+It is also to help you develop your strengths and character to flourish and to serve others better.
+I do these things by helping you to build a vision based on your strengths and values, and helping you draw on those to create those things.
+My way of working is determined by what best achieves those goals.
+I wrote here about my work, and I described how I came to counselling and later coaching from a background in philosophy here, and today I

 Below I have drawn a diagram which distinguishes coaching, counselling, and clinical psychology from one another.
 It also shows areas of overlap between them.
 You can see that some counsellors work with issues that cross-over with clinical psychology.
 And some that some areas of coaching and counselling cross over.

 Counselling is a discipline which focuses on insight, on understanding what is going on within you and around you.
 It is about navigating your emotional life and relationships.
 It can be relatively brief and practical in orientation - say a few sessions or a few months.
 Or it can be deep ongoing psychotherapy, weekly sessions for years to address structural psychological problems or deep trauma.